mharris717/ember-cli-pagination/README.md

 {{page-numbers content=content}}
 ```

-If you don't want to have query params, you may leave them out, along with the 3 bindings.
+If you don't want to have query params, you may leave them out, along with the 3 computed aliases.
 The rest will still work.

 ### Passing other params to findPaged